Researcher wearing gloves inserting dropper in tube

 Expectations

-• The TiGeR program is focused on training students underrepresented in the scientific workforce with an undergraduate or graduate degree from a regionally accredited institution in computer science, mathematics, statistics, or similar fields with limited or no previous experience working with genomics datasets.
+The TiGeR program is focused on training students for the scientific workforce who hold an undergraduate or graduate degree from a regionally accredited institution in computer science, mathematics, statistics, or a related field, with limited or no previous experience working with genomic datasets.

 • All students are required to meet general university admission requirements.